-6. For boxes of wood that are packed with the wood ranked in two discrete sections perpendicular to each other, calculate the volume of wood in the box as follows: (1) determine the average height, width, and length as in 1, 2 and 3 above for each discrete section, compute total volume, and (2) total the calculated volumes of the two sections.
-Take the width measurement for Volume 2 (V2) from the inside edge of the box adjacent to V2 to the plane separating V1 and V2.
-Compute total volume by adding Volume 1 (V1) and V2 according to the following formula.
+8. For boxes of wood that are packed with the wood ranked in two discrete sections perpendicular to each other, calculate the volume of wood in the box as follows: (1) determine the average height, width, and length as in 1, 2, and 3 above for each discrete section, compute total volume, and (2) total the calculated volumes of the two sections.
+Compute total volume by adding Volume 1 (V1) and Volume 2 (V2) according to the following formula.